libnyanpasu/libnyanpasu.github.io/others/faq.md

 sudo xattr -r -d com.apple.quarantine /Applications/Clash\ Nyanpasu.app
 ```

-### 2. Where is the Clash Nyanpasu Config/Data/Logs Directory?
+### 2. Where is the Clash Nyanpasu Config/Logs Directory?

 There are currently two ways to directly open it:

 - Right-click on the tray icon and choose **Open Dir - Config Dir**.
 You can then open the config directory.
 - Enter the main app interface, go to the **Settings page**, find the **Open Config Dir** and click the button to open the config directory.

-> Clash Core directory, Data directory and Logs directory are also accessible in the same way.
+> Logs directory are also accessible in the same way.

+::: info Tips
 In situations where you cannot access the tray or enter the main interface, you can directly enter the path to open it.
-(The clash core directory is in the installation directory)

-#### Windows

-::: info Tip
-Starting from v1.5.1, Clash Nyanpasu supports customizing the app directory on Windows.
-If you have used this feature, please replace the path accordingly.
-Starting from v1.6.0, Clash Nyanpasu splits the app directory into a config directory and a data directory.
-You can choose to migrate the config directory on Windows.
+Starting from v1.6.0, Clash Nyanpasu splits the install directory into a config directory and a data directory, and moves the log directory to the data directory.
+Windows users can choose to migrate the config directory.

+- On Windows, the default config directory is in `%APPDATA%`, data directory is in the `%LOCALAPPDATA%`.
+- On macOS, it should in `~/Library/Application Support` directory of a user.
+- On Linux, it is a temp directory via a AppImage executable.
+Otherwise, it should be `/usr/bin`.
 :::

-- App directory (before v1.6.0): `%USERPROFILE%\.config\clash-nyanpasu`

-- Config directory: `%APPDATA%\Clash Nyanpasu\config`
-- Data directory: `%LOCALAPPDATA%\Clash Nyanpasu\data`
-- Logs directory: `%LOCALAPPDATA%\Clash Nyanpasu\data\logs`

-#### macOS & Linux

-- App directory: `$HOME/.config/clash-nyanpasu`
-- Logs directory: `$HOME/.config/clash-nyanpasu/logs`

 ### 3. How to Edit the Log Level?